jtremesay/vger/README.md

 # A simplistic and secure Gemini server

-**Vger** is a gemini server supporting chroot, virtualhosts, default language choice, redirections and MIME types detection.
+**Vger** is a gemini server supporting chroot, virtualhosts, CGI, default language choice, redirections and MIME types detection.

 **Vger** design is relying on inetd and a daemon to take care of TLS.
 The idea is to delegate TLS and network to daemons which